In New York State, education corporations are created by the Board of Regents of

 A museum or historical society that wishes to organize as a nonprofit education corporation must do so by petitioning the Board of Regents for the issuance of a charter.
 A charter is granted by the Board of Regents as an instrument of incorporation to museums and historical societies that satisfy Regents standards of organizational and educational quality.
-These standards are consistent with professionally accepted principles and practices as adopted by the American Association of Museums and the American Association for State and Local History.
+These standards are consistent with professionally accepted principles and practices as adopted by the American Alliance of Museums and the American Association for State and Local History.
 To achieve them usually takes a period of development.
 For that reason chartering is a two-step process, from provisional to absolute.Provisional Charter

 A provisional charter is a form of incorporation granted for a probationary period of three to five years to museums and historical societies that have reasonable prospects of meeting Regents standards.

 The purpose of the provisional charter is to incorporate new museums and historical societies for a period of five years and to encourage them to develop, using Regents standards as a guideline.
 At the end of the period covered by the provisional charter, the museum or historical society may petition either to have its charter extended for an additional term or to have it made absolute.Absolute Charter